4D-Editor: Interactive Object-level Editing in Dynamic Neural Radiance Fields via Semantic Distillation: Method

 \subsection{Recursive Selection Refinement}

-\textbf{K-Means Query for Multi-Objects Selection.} In our 4D-Editor framework, users can mark desired editing objects with a brush on a reference frame.
+\textbf{K-Means Query for Multi-Objects Selection.} In our 4D-Editor framework, users can mark desired objects with a brush on a reference frame.
 Based on user's strokes, 4D-Editor extracts target 2D semantic features from corresponding feature maps generated by DINO.
-These semantic features are utilized to construct different queries for matching multiple objects in feature fields, i.e., $G^s$ and $G^d$.
-Then, we can use queries to match 2D-4D features to segment editing objects in dynamic NeRF.
+These semantic features are utilized to construct different queries for matching multiple objects in semantic fields $G^s$ and $G^d$.
+Then, we can use these queries to match 2D-4D features to segment target objects in hybrid semantic radiance field.

-However, user provided strokes are sparse, which leads to naturally inadequate and inexpressive semantic features, where simply query such as average feature can cause incorrect 2D-4D feature matches.
-Therefore, inspired by ISRF\cite{goel2023interactive}, we utilize K-Means to cluster a set of most significant and related features for individual object to improve the accuracy of feature matching.
-Actually, 4D-Editor generates multiple sets for multi-objects.
+However, the strokes provided by the user are sparse, resulting in naturally insufficient and inexpressive semantic features, where a simple query such as averaging features (Fig.~\ref{fig:ablation_average_feature}), can lead to incorrect 2D-4D feature matches.
+Therefore, inspired by ISRF\cite{goel2023interactive}, we utilize K-Means to group the most significant and relevant features for each individual object, aiming to enhance the accuracy of feature matching.